-To begin with, you’re going to write a very small DAML template, which represents a self-issued, non-transferrable token.
+To begin with, you’re going to write a very small Daml template, which represents a self-issued, non-transferable token.
 Because it’s a minimal template, it isn’t actually useful on its own - you’ll make it more useful later - but it’s enough that it can show you the most basic concepts:

 Transaction is a concept we’ll cover in more detail through this introduction.
 The most basic examples are the creation and archival of a contract.

-A contract is active from the point where there is a committed transaction that creates it, up to the point where there is a committed transaction that archives it again.
+A contract is active from the point where there is a committed transaction that creates it, up to the point where there is a committed transaction that archives it.

 template defines a type of contract that can be created, and who has the right to do so.
 Contracts are instances of templates.